 How to fix data silos

-In order to fix data silos, you’ll need to have a good data governance strategy.
+In order to fix data silos, you’ll need to invest in data governance.
 This traditionally boils down to three steps.

 Centralize your data with a CDP